darya-shynkevich/software-engineering/1. Software Engineering/3. Database/OLAP/Base.md

 **Several different sort orders**

-A clever extension of this idea was introduced in C-Store and adopted in the commercial data warehouse Vertica [61, 62].
+A clever extension of this idea was introduced in C-Store and adopted in the commercial [[Data Warehouse]] Vertica [61, 62].
 Different queries benefit from different sort orders, ==*so why not store the same data sorted in several different ways*==?
 Data needs to be replicated to multiple machines anyway, so that you don’t lose data if one machine fails.
 You might as well store that redundant data sorted in different ways so that *when you’re processing a query, you can use the version that best fits the query pattern*.

 Having multiple sort orders in a column-oriented store is a bit similar to having multiple secondary indexes in a row-oriented store.
 But the big difference is that the row-oriented store keeps every row in one place (in the heap file or a clustered index), and secondary indexes just contain pointers to the matching rows.
 In a column store, there normally aren’t any pointers to data elsewhere, only columns containing values.